ppy/osu-wiki/wiki/osu!_wiki/Maintenance/en.md

 The administrators are people with the [collaborator level of access](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-user-account-settings/permission-levels-for-a-user-account-repository#collaborator-access-for-a-repository-owned-by-a-user-account) to the [`ppy/osu-wiki`](https://github.com/ppy/osu-wiki/), where all the data is stored.
 They triage and label issues, manage open pull requests, and make decisions regarding the osu! wiki's present and future.

 Maintainers perform the final review of pull requests and merge them.
-If you have a contribution which needs attention, [mention one of them](/wiki/osu!_wiki/Maintenance/List_of_maintainers) in the `#osu-wiki` channel.
+If you have a contribution which needs attention, ask one of them in the `#osu-wiki` channel.

 ## Technical details